cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The fields in this struct are: `level`, the level of the IDPF tree of each prefixes; `num_prefixes`, the number of prefixes to evaluate; and `encoded_prefixes`, the sequence of prefixes encoded into a byte string of length `prefixes_len`.
+Each prefix is packed into a byte string, with the bits assigned in MSB-to-LSB order, and then the byte strings for each prefix are concatenated together.
 The prefixes are encoded with the following procedure:

 ~~~ python
 prefixes_len = ((level + 1) + 7) // 8 * len(prefixes)